Applying for a PhD

-The GAP system charges an application fee, although the Graduate School of Life Sciences scheme allows you to make up to three applications with a single fee.
-The fee can be waived if your home country is considered to be in Group 1 or 2 of the Organisation for Economic Co-operation and Development’s (OECD) list of Overseas Development Aid (ODA) recipients as compiled by the Development Assistance Committee (DAC).
+The GAP system charges an application fee, although the Postgraduate School of Life Sciences scheme allows you to make up to three applications with a single fee.
+The fee can be waived if you come from a low income family, if you have asylum seeker or refugee status or if your home country is considered to be in Group 1 or 2 of the Organisation for Economic Co-operation and Development’s (OECD) list of Overseas Development Aid (ODA) recipients as compiled by the Development Assistance Committee (DAC).
 You must have lived in that country since birth.

 - At least a 2i in an Honours degree or equivalent (e.g CGPA 3.5/4.0) in a relevant subject

 - Two outstanding references from senior university staff at your most recent university

 - Fluency in the English language – recent IELTS test with an overall band score of at least 7.0 with not less than 7.0 in speaking, listening and writing, and 6.5 in reading.

 For more details of the University’s academic requirements, see the University’s Graduate Prospectus.

 Before filling in the Graduate Application Form (GRADSAF) on the Application Portal:

 - Ensure you meet the necessary funding requirements as laid out on the Funding page.